pinacai/PINAC_Workspace/README.md

 > [!NOTE]
-> This is the upcoming **v2.1** iteration of the application, which is currently in the development phase.
+> This is the application's upcoming **v2.1** iteration, which is currently in the development phase.
 At this time, certain functionalities are still in progress and may be missing from this version.

-> We are working on _new powerfull python backend_, so, the cloud AI model is currently unavailable, so the app is operating on local **Ollama** models.
-Cloud models will be reinstated shortly.

 <div align="center">